-Shock waves have been used in medicine since 1980.
+Shock waves have been used in medicine since 1980’s, used to disintegrate kidney stones, for instance.
 Since the beginning of the 1990s, this area of application has become increasingly important and has since proven its worth, including in top international sports.
-Shockwave therapy is a non-invasive treatment option for various musculoskeletal conditions, including heel pain.
+Shockwave therapy is a non-invasive and effective treatment option for various musculoskeletal conditions, including heel pain.

 It works by delivering high-energy shockwaves to the affected area, which promotes healing by increasing blood flow and stimulating the body’s natural regenerative processes.
 In the case of heel pain, shockwave therapy is particularly effective for plantar fasciitis, a common condition that occurs when the plantar fascia (a band of tissue that runs along the bottom of the foot) becomes inflamed and painful.
 Shockwave therapy can help break down scar tissue, improve circulation, and stimulate the growth of new tissue, all of which can reduce pain and inflammation in the affected area.

-During shockwave therapy, a healthcare professional will use a handheld device to deliver shockwaves to the heel area.
+During shockwave therapy, we will use a handheld device to deliver shockwaves to various parts of your feet.
 The procedure typically takes around 15-20 minutes and may cause some discomfort during the treatment.
 Patients may require multiple sessions of shockwave therapy to achieve the best results.

 Our recommendation is for three treatments, once per week.
-We use the German-made Storz shockwave unit, which is recognized as the best in the market.
+We use the Storz radial shockwave unit, which is the recognized leader in the field.